MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 [*Mandatory Fix*]

-:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is inline with [Microsoft commercial certification policy number 1140.1.3](/legal/marketplace/certification-policies#114013-other-platforms-and-services).
+:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is in line with [Microsoft commercial certification policy number 1140.1.3](/legal/marketplace/certification-policies#114013-other-platforms-and-services).

 Apps must focus on the Teams experience and not include the names, icons, or imagery of other similar chat-based collaboration platforms or services within the app content or in the app’s metadata unless the app provides specific interoperability.